 Provider Hormone Therapy Training:

-An essential component of provider hormone therapy training is remaining on the cutting edge of clinical research in the field of bioidentical hormone replacement therapy (BHRT).
+An essential component of provider hormone therapy training is remaining on the cutting edge of clinical research in the field of bioidentical hormone replacement therapy (BHRT) – including both female and male hormones.
 Certified SottoPelle trained hormone therapy providers have access to an extensive library of the latest and most advanced BHRT research.

 In this article, the hormone therapy training experts at SottoPelle share some revelatory research on the side effects of prescribing testosterone replacement therapy for women.